What is Aptensio XR and how is it used?

 CNS stimulants including APTENSIO XR, other methylphenidate-containing products, and amphetamines have a high potential for abuse.
 Abuse is characterized by impaired control over drug use despite harm, and craving.

 Signs and symptoms of CNS stimulant abuse include increased heart rate, respiratory rate, blood pressure, and/or sweating, dilated pupils, hyperactivity, restlessness, insomnia, decreased appetite, loss of coordination, tremors, flushed skin, vomiting, and/or abdominal pain.
 Anxiety, psychosis, hostility, aggression, suicidal or homicidal ideation have also been observed.
-Abusers of CNS stimulants may chew, snort, inject, or use other unapproved routes of administration which can result in overdose and death [see OVERDOSE].
+Abusers of CNS stimulants may chew, snort, inject, or use other unapproved routes of administration which can result in overdose and death [see OVERDOSAGE].

 To reduce the abuse of CNS stimulants including APTENSIO XR, assess the risk of abuse prior to prescribing.
 After prescribing, keep careful prescription records, educate patients and their families about abuse and on proper storage and disposal of CNS stimulants, monitor for signs of abuse while on therapy, and re-evaluate the need for APTENSIO XR use.